FilWisher/cooperatives/content/about.md

 [marisol.sandoval.1(@)city.ac.uk](mailto:marisol.sandoval@city.ac.uk)

-Thanks to City University London for the financial support for this project.
+Thanks to City University London for the financial support that helped starting this project.